ssamot/RL_notebook/RL.md

     * How about toon goes to the restaurant after failing to fish?
     * How would that change the reward structure?

-## Example MDP - EagleWorld
-\center
-\includegraphics[scale=0.30]{figures/MDPExample-simple2.png}

 ## Agent Goals
 * The agent's goal is to maximise its long term reward $\mathbb{E}_{\pi}\left[\sum\limits_{t=0}^\infty{\gamma^tR \left( s^{t},a^t \right)}\right]$

-* Risk Neutral Agent - think of the EagleWorld example
+* Risk Neutral Agent - think of the example above
-* Rewards can be anything, but most organisms receive rewards only in a very limited amount of states (e.g., fish in water)
+* Rewards can be anything, but most agents receive rewards only in a very limited amount of states (e.g., fish in water)
 * What if your reward signal is only money?
     * Sociopathic, egotistic, greed-is-good Gordon Gekko (*Wall Street*, 1987)
     * No concept of "externalities" - agents might wreak havoc for marginal reward gains